 None of these feats will be easy, because relatively little is known about breast milk.
 Most human breast epithelial cell studies tend to focus on their role in breast cancer rather than milk production.

 And milk itself, is a rich and stunning element made from thousands of chemicals.
-We nutritionally know the proteins, carbohydrates and fat they contain.
-We know some particular bioactive molecules present, such as oligosaccharides (complex sugars that feed healthy bacteria in the baby's intestine), IgA (the main antibody present in breast milk) and other universally recognized as good.
+We know nutritionally the proteins, carbohydrates and fat they contain.
+We know some particular bioactive molecules present, such as oligosaccharides (complex sugars that feed healthy bacteria in the baby's intestine), IgA (the main antibody present in breast milk) and other things universally recognized as good.
 But breast milk also contains short strands of RNA, the presence of which was only discovered in 2010 and whose role in the baby's development is still not well understood.

 But the most important challenge is another: how to standardize a substance that is unique to each mother.